What Is an ATS Resume? - The Complete Guide for Your Resumes

 What is an ATS resume?

-An ATS resume is a version of your resume specifically formatted and optimized to be read, parsed, and ranked correctly by Applicant Tracking Systems the software that most employers use to manage application.
+ATS resume refers to a format of your resume that is tailored to be readable by Applicant Tracking Systems, the software most companies use for handling applications.

-Target 75-85% on any ATS checker tool.
-A score above 70% puts you in the top 41% of all submissions.
-Scores above 85-90% often indicate keyword stuffing, which modern semantic ATS platforms penalize.
+Your goal should be to achieve 75-85% on ATS tools.
+A result above 70% will put you in the top 41% of all applications.
+Scores higher than 85-90% mean keyword stuffing that semantic ATS software doesn’t appreciate.

-How do I know which ATS a company uses?
+How do I figure out which ATS a certain company uses?

 Gauri Asopa